 After you chop ‘em, toss ‘em in the pot.

-Simmer all that goodness together for 20-25 minutes.
-Blend everything until smooth and creamy.
-Then serve with your favorite toppings.
+Simmer all that goodness together for 20-25 minutes then blend until smooth and creamy.
+Serve with your favorite toppings.

 It doesn’t get much easier than that!

 What are leeks?

 I’ve always thought they looked like an oversized green onion.
 Which isn’t too far off since they are related to onions, scallions, and shallots.

 The leek is a vegetable with a crunchy, firm texture in its raw state.
 The edible portion of the leek is the stalk (the portion between the root and green fan leaves).